Keystone Chemical Company

 The former Keystone Chemical facility was originally used for the disposal of coal refuse and was also mined for coal in the 1970s.
 In 1978 the facility was leased to Keystone Chemical, who operated a waste oil recovery operation and a landfill (Impoundment A) for the disposal of stabilized sludge.
 The facility was sold to Van Dexter Manufacturing in 1982, who continued to operate the facility under the Keystone Chemical name.
 All operations ceased at the facility in 1986.
 All operational structures were demolished, wastes deposited in impoundment A were removed, and the impoundment was closed.
 The facility is currently vacant and owned by the Trustees of the Estate of Stephen Girard.

 Primary contaminants at the facility included heavy metals from the stabilized sludge deposited in Impoundment A and volatile organic compounds (VOCs) from the waste oil recovery operation.
 Sludges and waste material were subsequently removed from Impoundment A during closure of the facility, and VOCs were not detected above protective levels in groundwater samples taken by PADEP in 1992.
-PADEP determined that elevated concentrations of iron, manganese, and sulfate detected in groundwater beneath the facility were likely a result of acid mine drainage from surrounding areas; however, an institutional control prohibiting groundwater use is required to prevent exposure to contamination.
-An institutional control prohibiting residential use of the property is also required unless or until a residential cleanup standard is demonstrated throughout the facility.
+PADEP determined that elevated concentrations of iron, manganese, and sulfate detected in groundwater beneath a portion of the facility were likely a result of acid mine drainage from surrounding areas; however, an institutional control prohibiting groundwater use is required to prevent exposure to contamination.
+An institutional control prohibiting residential use of a portion of the property is also required unless or until a residential cleanup standard is demonstrated throughout the facility property.

-Institutional controls prohibiting both residential use of the property and groundwater use beneath the facility are required as part of the final remedy.
+Institutional controls prohibiting both residential use and groundwater use beneath a portion of the facility (defined in the covenant as the Environmental Covenant Area) are required as part of the final remedy.